ChrisWiegman/kana/README.md

 ### Start options

-`--plugin` will map the current directory as a plugin within the created site.
-Use this if you are developing a plugin.

-`--theme` will map the current directory as a theme within the created site.
-Use this if you are developing a theme.
+`--type` Defaults to `site` for developing a WordPress site.
+Can set to `plugin` map the current directory as a plugin within the created site or `theme` to map the current directory as a theme within the created site.

 `--xdebug` will start Xdebug on the site (see below for usage).